ssb22/gradint/gradint-build/samples/README.txt

 BORING WORDS:

-If a file called !limit is present in a directory, the program will try to limit how many new words it introduces from that directory in any one lesson.
+If a file called !limit or !limit.txt is present in a directory, the program will try to limit how many new words it introduces from that directory in any one lesson.
 Useful for "boring" directories where you don't want to spend weeks on end